ArthurSudbrackIbarra/ISlash-Programming-Language/README.md

 ## Example Programs

-Example programs using the ISlash language can be found inside the [programs folder](https://github.com/ArthurSudbrackIbarra/ISlash-Programming-Language/tree/main/programs).
+Example programs using the ISlash language can be found inside the [example programs folder](https://github.com/ArthurSudbrackIbarra/ISlash-Programming-Language/tree/main/example-programs).
 There you'll find simple scripts showcasing the instructions of the language, as well as more advanced ones, such as a **bubblesort**, **hangman**, **tic-tac-toe game** and a **csv reader** script.

 In the example below, we are multiplying numbers inputed by the user.